 Still, the most popular choice, square posts with a 1:1 aspect ratio, are an obvious choice, especially when we consider that Instagram automatically crops content to fit this ratio.

 Note: Aspect ratio shows the relation between the width and height of a picture.
 The first number of the ratio shows width, while the second shows height.
 Size, on the other hand, shows the image resolution expressed in pixels.
 As with the aspect ratio, the first number represents the width and the second height.

 It’s essential to follow Instagram aspect ratio and size guidelines to avoid losing parts of your image.
 Another thing is compromising image quality due to Instagram’s automatic crop and compression.

-To get the best quality in square, it’s best you use 1080px by 1080px size photos.
-Even with the Instagram compression, you’ll still preserve great clarity and quality.
+To get the best quality in a square, it’s best you use 1080px by 1080px size photos.
+Even with Instagram compression, you’ll still preserve great clarity and quality.